KRFOSS/kali-docs/nethunter/installing-nethunter-on-the-ticwatch-pro/index.md

 # From unpacking to running NetHunter in 6 steps:

 1. Unlock the bootloader
-2. Flash vendor image, TWRP, optimized WearOS image and Magisk
+2. Flash vendor image, TWRP, and optimized WearOS
-3. Launch Magisk app to finish the rooting process
+3. Resize system partition in TWRP
-4. Resize system partition in TWRP
+4. Flash and launch Magisk app to finish the rooting process
-5. Install NetHunter
+5. Flash NetHunter
 6. Set NetHunter watch face

 ## 1. Unlock the bootloader